CaptSAH/IntroAWSScaleLab/README.md

    :muscle: *BONUS challenge* - This task used only the CLI, but you can use the web interface and manually upload the exact same template with parameters.
 Find where the TeamNameParameter would be specified in the web interface.

 # Task 5: Use shell variables to execute multiple stacks with one call
+In this task, you will put it all together by creating multiple custom stacks with a single executable.
 1. Create a shell script in the language of your choice to incorporate the aws cloudformation create-stack call into a loop that could be repeated for a series of team names - lions, tigers, bears, and turtles

    Here is a powershell example: